santu-d-dotcom/youtube-growth-guide/guides/content-scoring.md

 - ✅ Publish with confidence
 - ✅ Promote aggressively
 - ✅ Monitor performance closely
-- ✅ Use as template for future content
+- ✅ Use as reference for future content

 ### Good Scores (60-69)